 - payment of court fees and other case-related expenses in instalments;

-- appointment of a lawyer and payment of their fees;
+- appointment of legal counsel and payment of their fees;

-- appointment of a lawyer and payment by instalment of their fees;
+- appointment of legal counsel and payment by instalment of their fees.

 - assignment of an enforcement agent to carry out enforcement measures (for example, seizure).